lighteronn/Game/README.md

 # Memorize
-In this game, the player selects number of cards and each card has a number.
-The player tries to memorize the numbers in the correct order.
+It is a simple memory game.
+At the beginning, cards are opened sequentially and player memorizes numbers given by cards.
+Then, cards are closed and player tries to enter correct numbers by order.
+If the answer is correct, player wins.